rust-lang/rust/src/doc/rustc-dev-guide/src/queries/incremental-compilation-in-detail.md

 invocation, which other queries or input has gone into computing the query's result (the edges of the graph).

-Now suppose, we change the source code of our program so that HIR of `bar` looks different than before.
-Our goal is to only recompute those queries that are actually affected by the change while just re-using the cached results of all the other queries.
+Now suppose we change the source code of our program so that HIR of `bar` looks different than before.
+Our goal is to only recompute those queries that are actually affected by the change while re-using the cached results of all the other queries.
 Given the dependency graph we can do exactly that.
 For a given query invocation, the graph tells us exactly what data has gone into computing its results, we just have to follow the